seyhunsaral/zbrac/README.md

 ## Installation
 ### Installation with pip (Windows, GNU/Linux, MacOS)
-If you have Python(>=3.6) and pip on your computer you can install zbrac by writing `pip install zbrac`
+If you have Python(>=3.6) and pip on your computer you can install with `pip install zbrac`

 Then `zbrac` command opens the software